Open-Swarm-Net/OSNAP/README.md

 [To Example](examples\discord_swarm\README.md)\
 Discord swarm allows you to deploy multiple independent agents (can be in different networks) and let them communicate with each other over a discord server.
 For example, agents can ask other bots for help and solve the task colaboratively.

-The communication is handleded via the DiscordAdapter and the only think you need to do is to implement the logic of the `SwarmAgentBase`.
+The communication is handleded via the DiscordAdapter and the only think you need to do is to implement the logic of the `SwarmAgent`.

 # Architecture overview
 <p align="center">